z0al/dotfiles/README.md

 # Dotfiles

 My personal Ubuntu/Debian configurations for zsh, nvm, terminals and more.
-It also provides a script to automate the installation of software/packages I commonly use.
+This repository also provides a [script](#common-software/packages) to automate the installation of software/packages I commonly use.

-## Features

-- 🚀 Super fast shell startup.
-- 💅 Minimal and beautiful prompt.
-- 🔥 Fuzzy completion + key bindings.
-- 💤 Lazy load shell modules when possible.

 ## Dependencies